In this article

 BSE modifies Sensex share composition from time to time to ensure that it reflects the current conditions of the stock market.
-At first, the index was calculated based on weighted methodology of market capitalisation.
-However, since 2003, this calculation method was reformed and now integrates a free-float capitalisation method.
+At first, the index was calculated based on the weighted methodology of market capitalisation.
+However, since 2003, this calculation method was reformed and now integrates a free-float capitalization method.

-To get free-float capitalisation, a company’s market capitalisation (outstanding shares X share price) is multiplied with its free-float factor.
+To get free-float capitalisation, a company’s market capitalization (outstanding shares X share price) is multiplied with its free-float factor.
 This factor is the ratio of floated shares to outstanding ones.